 So, you’re getting ready to hike the Inca Trail!
 Yay!
 But, wait, what in the world should be on your Inca Trail packing list?
 Well, hopefully you listened to the advice I gave in a separate post (Hint: link below) and booked a porter.
 If not, pause and sort that out.
 You’ll thank me later.

 Assuming you’ve got your porter sorted, let’s get to the nitty gritty.
 First, the temperature on the trail can be quite cold at night, so do some research on what to expect.
 Here’s one site I found helpful.
 You’ll notice that throughout the year, temperatures mostly stay below 45F (or 7C).
 If you’re traveling in the winter, it can get close to freezing.

 Second, it’s worth strategizing ahead of time what you want the porters to carry, what you’ll keep with you, and what you’ll leave behind at your hotel or tour company.
 I left several pairs of clean clothes, toiletries, and other items in a small suitcase at the hostel in Cusco.
 If you’re backpacking through South America, you’ll probably have lots of extra items you want to leave behind!
 Our tour company also offered to hold my bag, but they were going to be closed in the evening when I returned, so I opted for the hostel.
 From what I found, most hostels will hold your bags for you.

-Ok, so you’ve thought through where you’ll leave your extra stuff and checked the weather.
-Let’s dig into THE packing list for hiking the Inca Trail.
+So you’ve thought through where you’ll leave your extra stuff and checked the weather.
+Let’s dig into the prepared girl’s packing list for hiking the Inca Trail.
 I’ve split the list into five sections: hiking gear, clothing and footwear, camera gear, food, and other essentials.

 It’s important to note that most tour companies can provide all or most of these items if you ask in advance (for a cost).
-Note that I don’t bring a pillow, instead I ball my clothes up and use them as a pillow.
+Also, make note that I don’t travel with a pillow.
+Instead I ball my clothes up and use them as a pillow.